freitzx/freitzx/README.md

 <br clear="both">

 <p align="left">💫 A tech enthusiast with a passion for pushing the boundaries of innovation.
-I’m currently sharpening my expertise in software development, focusing on Dart (Flutter), C# (.NET), and Typescript (NextJS).<br><br>🌱 My journey includes over three years of experience with Flutter, during which I've helped develop and publish high-impact banking apps.
+I’m currently sharpening my expertise in software development, focusing on Dart (Flutter) and C# (.NET).<br><br>🌱 My journey includes over three years of experience with Flutter, during which I've helped develop and publish high-impact banking apps.
 With a strong background in the Fintech industry, I’m also expanding my knowledge to drive further advancements in this field.<br><br>🚀 I thrive on exploring cutting-edge technologies, continuously evolving my skills, and delivering impactful solutions.</p>

 ###